alexdean/where_was_i/README.md

 #=> nil
 ```

+## Inter-segment Behavior

+For times that fall outside any segments, you can opt to guess about a location
+in a few different ways, instead of returning `nil`.

+### Interpolation

-If you would instead like to interpolate a location from the ending and beginning locations
+If you would like to interpolate a location using the ending and beginning
-of the nearest track segments, you can instead do:
+locations of the nearest segments, do the following:

 ```ruby
 w = WhereWasI::Gpx.new(